-3.2 Device driving
+B. Device driving

 Hardware and software were developed by Visitech and LAM for driving the DMD boards.
 The hardware is controlled by a RS-232 serial link and a DVI port is used for loading an image onto the DMD.
-The software is developed in Matlab for driving the DMD chip by a computer (DMD computer in Fig. 3).

-In addition to the extreme conditions of a EUCLID environment, this DMD-based instrument also has a very non-typical DMD operation: during data capture, each DMD micromirror will be held in one position for 1500 seconds before changing state.
-This is quite a challenge to accomplish with a DDP1000 based chip set and testing is required in static ON and static OFF modes in addition to normal display-type operation.
-Normal display-type operation is used as a base line in analyzing test results.
-Schedule of the ESA activity did not allow for testing static and normal display-type modes on separate devices.
-To meet all requirements, each DMD has been divided into 5 horizontal rows and each row can be driven in normal display-type mode or static modes (Fig. 4).
+The software is developed in Matlab for driving the DMD chip.
+In order to test extensively the DMD devices, each component has been divided into 5 horizontal rows and each row can be driven in normal display-type mode or static modes (Fig. 3).
 This allows for testing of all modes on a single DMD at the same time.
 4/5 of the DMD operates in a static ON or OFF mode (arbitrary pattern) and 1/5 of the DMD operates in display-type mode where the pattern is updated at 1Hz rate.
 This results in a display-type zone of roughly 400 000 micromirrors and static zones of 4 times this size, which is an ample amount for statistical analysis of the test results.

-The two major patterns, pattern 1 and pattern 2, are designed as "positive" and "negative" to each other (Fig. 4).
-Each pattern row is divided in 10 zones for a total of 50 zones, and each zone is imaged on the CCD camera.
-Each zone includes specific patterns identical from zone to zone and numbers at the edge of each zone are set for easy processing and archiving (central picture of Fig. 4).
+Each pattern row is divided in 10 zones for a total of 50 zones, and each zone is imaged on the CCD camera (central picture of Fig. 3).
 The individual patterns show lines with different width and orientation, chessboard features and MOS-like patterns.
-In addition to pattern 1 and pattern 2, all ON and all OFF mirrors will also be displayed and measured at each measurement step.
-Background will be measured and subtracted from the images.
+Each micromirror is imaged on the CCD camera on about 4x4 detector pixels, which is enough for monitoring and detection of failures (if any) during the tests.
+A zoom on the area simulating a MOS-like pattern, with multislits is shown in right-hand side of Fig. 3.
+Any slit location and shape can be generated.
+It has to be noticed that the OFF mirrors cannot be imaged on the detector due to the high contrast performance of DMD.

-Fig. 4: LAM designed pattern (pattern 1); Image of a zone taken with the characterization set-up CCD camera and close-up view on a MOS-like pattern
+Fig. 3.
+LAM designed pattern; Image of a zone taken with the characterization set-up CCD camera and close-up view on a MOS-like pattern